jordanarlan/UC-Berkeley-DS100/README.md

-# DS100: Principle and Technology of Data Science
+# DS100: Principles and Technology of Data Science

 > **Description**